Trees & Sidewalks Program

 We will employ a variety of design strategies and construction techniques to repair sidewalks around trees.
 Each solution will seek to optimize the pedestrian experience while minimizing damage to tree roots.
 Repair strategies include:

-This technique involves the removal of damaged concrete sidewalk from the area around the tree and expansion of the size of the tree pit around the tree.
-This practice also increases the level of permeable surfacing reducing the stormwater runoff.
+This technique involves the removal of damaged sidewalk from the area around the tree and expansion of the tree bed.
+Expanding the soil surface around the tree is the most common method of repair work and is necessary to prevent further damage to the surrounding sidewalk.
+This practice also increases the permeable surface to help reduce stormwater runoff.

 The grade of the sidewalk is gradually raised to bridge large roots while assuring a smooth, even sidewalk surface.